cloudberrydb/cloudberrydb-site/docs/set-password-profile.md

 (1 row)
 ```

-### Scenario 1: Set the maximum number of failed login attempts and password lock time.
+### Scenario 1: Set the maximum number of failed login attempts and password lock time

 Modify a Profile to set the maximum number of failed login attempts to 3 and the password lock time to 2 hours.